closemarketing/woocommerce-es/readme.txt

 == Description ==

+Functionalities:
-It adds VAT info in forms fields, Orders, and email notification.
+* It adds VAT info in forms fields, Orders, and email notification.
+* Remove shipping methods when free is possible.
+* Adds Terms and conditions in registration page.

-It gives you the option to activate optimization in the checkout.
-It changes the Checkout for better converstion.
-You can select in Wooocommerce options.
+* It gives you the option to activate optimization in the checkout.
+It changes the Checkout for better conversion.

 Furthermore, this plugin includes the Woocommerce Translation from some plugins that translate it.